 The Oil & Gas Methane Partnership provides companies a credible mechanism to systematically and responsibly address their methane emissions, and to demonstrate this systematic approach and its results to stakeholders.

-Key technical partners include the Environmental Defense Fund, the U.S. EPA’s Natural Gas Star programme, the Global Methane Initiative and the World Bank’s Global Gas Flaring Reduction Initiative.
-The CCAC conducted a year-long consultation process with experts from oil and gas companies, IPIECA, NGOs, reporting initiatives and other experts to develop the Partnership.
-The goal was to create a mechanism that met the accountability requirements of stakeholders and, at the same time, was implementable by companies and supported by governments.
-It has also won the endorsement of investor groups: In 2014, three international investor groups representing over $20 trillion in assets issued a joint statement calling on companies to join the CCAC Oil & Gas Methane Partnership.2
+Key technical partners include the Environmental Defense Fund, the U.S. EPA’s Natural Gas Star programme, and the Global Methane Initiative.
+The Coalition conducted a year-long consultation process with experts from oil and gas companies, trade organisations, NGOs, reporting initiatives and other experts to develop the Partnership.
+The goal was to create a mechanism that met the accountability requirements of stakeholders, that was implementable by companies and supported by governments.
+It has won the endorsement of investor groups: in 2014, three international investor groups representing over $20 trillion in assets issued a joint statement calling on companies to join the CCAC Oil & Gas Methane Partnership.2

 A company joining the CCAC Oil & Gas Methane Partnership voluntarily commits itself to the following in its participating operations:

 - Survey for nine 'core' sources that account for much of methane emissions in typical upstream operations;